onflow/flow/flips/20210914-voting-mechanics-decentralized-ecosystems.md

 What a DAO can do is virtually limitless.
 However, the mechanic that enables community participation in the actions performed by a DAO, or any other decentralized ecosystem is contentious.
-There has yet to be discovered a universally accepted set of best practices for enabling decentralized, community driven governance in a decentralized system.
+A universally accepted set of best practices for enabling decentralized, community driven governance in a decentralized system is yet to be discovered.

 This FLIP aims to gather ideas, feedback, and debate on what might be an ideal set of best practices for community driven governance via voting in a